-Two instructions, add and addc, reference an implicitly specified condition code register (CC) having a single carry flag bit (CC.CF) holding carry-in or carry-out.
-These instructions support extended-precision integer addition.
+Instructions add, addc, sub and subc, reference an implicitly specified condition code register (CC) having a single carry flag bit (CC.CF) holding carry-in/carry-out or borrow-in/borrow-out.
+These instructions support extended-precision integer addition and subtraction.
 No other instructions access the condition code, and there is no support for setting, clearing, or testing the condition code.